selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/README.md

 📊 **The second part of the project focuses on data analysis to uncover business insights.** We will answer relevant business questions regarding sales trends, marketing strategy, website performance and customer behaviour.
 To do so, we will generate informative data visualisations and **offer insights and recommendations**.

 ## Project set up and instructions
-For detailed guides to the project, please refer to the [Github Wiki](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/wiki).These guides include installation instructions, how to use the repository and details on the dataset.
+For detailed guides to the project, please refer to the [Github Wiki](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/wiki).
+These guides include installation instructions, how to use the repository and details on the dataset.

 ## Currently working on
 - Developing a data story and case analysis study to include in this README file.
 This will involve a rewrite of the section below: **Business insights and recommendations**. *Please, come back again soon!*